nolotiro/nolotiro.org/README.md

 [![Build Status][Travis Badge]][Travis URL]
 [![Dependency Status][Gemnasium Badge]][Gemnasium URL]

-This is the next revision of nolotiro.org, this time in Ruby On Rails.
+This is the next revision of nolotiro.org, this time in [Ruby On Rails].

 * Ruby: 2.3
 * Rails: 4.2